yeiniel/aurora/documentation/intro/webapp/tutorial-1.rst

-The `Python`_  source file provide a component definition (a class) that expose the three basic services (methods) all blogging applications should provide.
-Now we are ready to add the blogging features to our new Web application, modify the Web application definition `Python`_ source file as follows::
+The `Python`_  source file provide a component definition (a class) that expose the three basic services (methods) all Web blogging applications should provide.
+Now we are ready to add the Web blogging features to our new Web application, modify the Web application definition `Python`_ source file as follows::